LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 		<kbd>![](./images/media/MoRE_ports9.png)</kbd>

-	11. Wait untill the synchronization has completed, then click on **OK**.
+	11. Wait until the synchronization has completed, then click on **OK**.

 		<kbd>![](./images/media/MoRE_ports10.png)</kbd>